 The growth of global freelancing has been driven by several factors, such as the following.

-- The rise of the gig economy made it easier for people to find freelance work through online platforms.
+- The rise of the gig economy.
+It made it easier for people to find freelance work through online platforms.

 - The demand for specialized skills and services.
 Businesses affected by resignations in the past years have turned to freelancers to address their skill gaps and project needs.